Cristopher-Cruz/Face-Detection-Recognition/README.md

 # Face-Recognition
-## This repository contains multiple python scripts that use AI/deep learning for face recognition.
+## This repository contains multiple python scripts that use AI/deep learning for face detection and recognition.

 ### File 1 : faceDetection.py
 How to run : open file and run on IDE that supports python